Narendarkumar414/demo-app-logs-withKubernates-helm/README.md

 kubectl apply -f deployment.yml
 (exec into the pod and hit curl http://localhost for generating logs)

-after that use hel for elasticsearch and kibana
+after that use helm for elasticsearch and kibana

 helm install elasticsearch elastic/elasticsarch --set replicas=1